Simultaneous nonreciprocal and ultra-strong coupling in cavity magnonics

-Unlike the nonreciprocal microwave transmission induced by the cooperative effect of coherent and dissipative coupling in an open cavity magnonic system \cite{PhysRevLett.123.127202}, the nonreciprocity arises from the gyromagnetism of YIG cylinder and the spatial symmetry breaking of PCs with a defect in this work.
-The gyromagnetism of the YIG cylinder enhances in the vicinity of the resonance field, which reported in some previous studies \cite{PhysRevLett.101.157407, PhysRevLett.106.093903,PhysRevB.85.125108,Appl.Phys.Lett.101.081912}.
-Specifically, the permeability $\mu$ will turn into a second-rank tensor $\boldsymbol{\mu}$ as the the microwave magnetic field is perpendicular to the applied magnetic field $H$. $\boldsymbol{\mu}$ is given by: \begingroup \endgroup where $\mu_{r}= 1+f_{0}f_{m}/(f_{0}^{2}-f^{2})$, which represents the in-plane permeability, $\mu_{i} = -ff_{m}/(f_{0}^{2}-f^{2})$.
-Here, $f_{m} = \gamma M_{s}$ is the characteristic frequency \cite{Appl.Phys.Lett.97.041112}.
-The off-diagonal element in the permeability tensor is induced by the nonzero applied static magnetic field, which breaks the TRS directly \cite{PhysRevLett.74.2662}.
+To better understand the aforementioned phenomena, we present the permeability of the material.
+It is noteworthy that the magnetic anisotropy of YIG cylinder is induced by the applied magnetic field.
+When fully magnetized, the permeability $\mu$ will turn into a second-rank tensor $\boldsymbol{\mu}$ as the microwave magnetic field is perpendicular to $H$. $\boldsymbol{\mu}$ is given by \cite{PhysRevLett.106.093903}: \begingroup \endgroup where $\mu_{r}= 1+\omega_{K}\omega_{m}/(\omega_{K}^{2}-\omega^{2})$, $\mu_{i} = -\omega\omega_{m}/(\omega_{K}^{2}-\omega^{2})$.
+Here, $\omega_{m}/2\pi = \gamma M_{s}$ is the characteristic frequency.
+The off-diagonal element in the permeability tensor is induced by the nonzero applied static magnetic field.
+It can be concluded that the permeability tensor $\boldsymbol\mu$ is asymmetric ($\mu_{xy} \neq \mu_{yx}$), leading to different effective medium parameters experienced by microwaves propagating in the $S_{21}$ and $S_{12}$ directions.
+When the magnetic field is applied along the $+z$ direction, the energy propagating in the $S_{12}$ direction is more efficiently enhanced by the resonance of the YIG, while the microwaves in the $S_{21}$ direction cannot effectively couple back to port 1.
+In this case, TRS of the system is broken \cite{PhysRevLett.74.2662}.
 The degree of breakage of TRS is characterized as $u= \mu_{i}/\mu_{r}$ \cite{PhysRevLett.106.093903}.
-For instance, $u$ comes up to a value of 98.9\% as $H$ = 2000 Oe and $f$ = 11.0 GHz.
-This implies a near complete TRS breaking.
+For instance, $u$ comes up to a value of 98.9\% as $H$ = 2000 Oe and $\omega/2\pi$ = 11.0 GHz.
+This implies a near complete breaking of the TRS.
+Furthermore, the isolation ratio (ISO) \cite{PhysRevLett.123.127202} can be calculated with a value of 20 dB in coupling regime from Fig. \ref{Fig:3}, which demonstrates a highly effective unidirectional signal transmission (Calculation details are provided in part \uppercase\expandafter{\romannumeral2} of the Supplemental Material \cite{SM}.).